The Pinch Position

-Don’t worry if you are left or right handed.
-Just hold the tool in whichever hand feels most comfortable.
+Pinch the blade between your finger and thumb.
+Don’t worry if you are left or right handed, simply hold the tool in whichever hand feels comfortable.

 The pinch position should also be used for gripping the tool when removing small amounts of wood.
 This makes it particularly suitable for fine work.